benbaptist/minecraft-wrapper/documentation/events.rst

     :Payload:
         :"file": Name of backup file.
         :"status": Status code from TAR
-        :"Summary": string summary of operation
+        :"summary": string summary of operation

     :Can be aborted/modified: No - informational only